emilycares/moxy/README.md

 was the real backend behind it.

 ## Supported platforms
-It is working on Linux and Windows 10.
-If you are running another operating system just try to run it.
-It will probably work.
-These are just the platforms that were tested.
+It is tested on Linux and Windows 10.

 ## Build from source
 Install rust from https://www.rust-lang.org/.